 The project is divided into three phases.
 The first phase, completed in September 2016, was the planning phase.
 It included a concept of operations, system requirements, safety plan, benefits evaluation plan, security management plan, and deployment plan.
 The 2nd phase (20 months) began in September 2016 and includes the detailed design, field equipment development and procurement, software development, integration and the installation of the in-vehicle devices and the roadside infrastructure.
 The 3rd phase is an 18-month operating period during which the applications will be active and providing alerts to the drivers.

-As part of this project, the City plans to install the CV technology in approximately 8,000 vehicles which frequent the streets of Manhattan; this includes approximately 1,250 MTA buses, 400 UPS local delivery trucks, 500 DOT and sanitation vehicles, and 5,850 yellow taxicabs.
+As part of this project, the City plans to install the CV technology in approximately 8,000 vehicles which frequent the streets of Manhattan; this includes approximately 700 MTA buses, 5,000 City vehicles (DOT, DSNY and DCAS), and 1,000 yellow taxicabs.
 These fleet vehicles represent about one million miles of vehicle travel per day!

 The NYC Pilot Project will provide an opportunity to experience a density of vehicle interactions never previously attempted with Connected Vehicle technology!